nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/alfredo_noodles.md

 #### Pasta

 * put the pasta in water and get it boiling[^warm] until cooked to your taste,
-* drain the pasta in a colander.
+* reserve[^need] the pasta in a colander.

 [^warm]: No need to start with boiling water.
 Putting the pasta straight into the water will get the dish done faster.

+[^need]: You could also leave them in the pot if you drained them without colander, it is fine.

 #### Sauce